AdobeDocs/id-service.it-IT/help/reference/analytics-reference/cname.md

 Poiché in Apple Safari e altri browser i cookie di prime parti possono essere usati in un contesto di terze parti, un CNAME consente di monitorare i clienti tra un dominio principale e altri domini che utilizzano lo stesso server di monitoraggio.

-Ad esempio, è presente `mymainsite.com`un sito principale.
-Hai configurato il record CNAME in modo che punti al server di raccolta dati protetto: `smetrics.mymainsite.com`.
+For example, you have a primary site at `mymainsite.com`.
+You configured the CNAME record to point to your secure data collection server: `smetrics.mymainsite.com`.

-Quando un utente visita `mymainsite.com`, il cookie del servizio ID viene impostato dal server di raccolta dati.
-Questo è consentito perché il dominio del server di raccolta dati corrisponde al dominio del sito Web ed è il cosiddetto utilizzo di un cookie in un contesto *di prime parti*, o semplicemente di *cookie first-party*.
+When a user visits `mymainsite.com`, the ID service cookie is set by the data collection server.
+This is allowed since the domain of the data collection server matches the domain of the website, and is what is known as using a cookie in a *first-party context*, or just a *first-party cookie*.

-Se utilizzi anche lo stesso server di raccolta dati su altri siti (ad esempio, `myothersiteA.com`e `myothersiteB.com`) e un visitatore visita successivamente questi siti, il cookie impostato durante l&#39;accesso a `mymainsite.com` viene inviato nella richiesta HTTPS al server di raccolta dati (ricorda che i browser inviano tutti i cookie per un dominio con tutte le richieste HTTPS a quel dominio, anche se il dominio non corrisponde al dominio del sito Web corrente).
-Si parla di utilizzo di un cookie in un contesto *di terze parti*, o semplicemente di cookie *di terze parti*, e consente l&#39;utilizzo dello stesso ID visitatore negli altri domini.
+If you are also using this same data collection server on other sites (for example, `myothersiteA.com`, and `myothersiteB.com`), and a visitor later visits these sites, the cookie that was set during the visit to `mymainsite.com` is sent in the HTTPS request to the data collection server (remember that browsers send all cookies for a domain with all HTTPS requests to that domain, even if the domain doesn&#39;t match the domain of the current website).
+This is what is known as using a cookie in a *third-party context*, or just a *third-party cookie*, and it enables the same visitor ID to be used on these other domains.
 I browser gestiscono i cookie in contesti di terze parti in modo diverso rispetto ai cookie di prime parti.

 *Nota: Safari blocca tutti i cookie nel contesto di terze parti, a prescindere da come sono impostati.*

 Di conseguenza, il dominio di raccolta deve essere un dominio visitato regolarmente, in modo che i visitatori possano essere identificati in tutti i domini.
-Se non esiste un dominio *comune* da utilizzare per il dominio di raccolta dati, non esiste alcun vantaggio a livello multidominio che consenta di mantenere un CNAME per il dominio di raccolta dati.
+If there is no *common* domain to use for the data collection domain, there is no cross-domain benefit to maintaining a CNAME for the data collection domain.
 Se il sito di accesso principale non viene visitato per primo, i visitatori vengono identificati in modo diverso negli altri siti rispetto al sito principale.

-## Abilitare il supporto per CNAME con il servizio identità Experience Platform {#section-25d4feb686d944e3a877d7aad8dbdf9a}
+## Attivazione del supporto per i CNAME con il servizio Experience Cloud ID {#section-25d4feb686d944e3a877d7aad8dbdf9a}

-Il supporto per CNAME del server di raccolta dati è abilitato impostando le `visitor.marketingCloudServerSecure` variabili.
+Data collection server CNAME support is enabled by setting the `visitor.marketingCloudServerSecure` variables.